 The best serving temperature for Sangiovese is 14-17°C (57-63°F).

 Sangiovese with rich pasta dishes is an excellent pairing.
-A pasta with tomatoes will taste even better with a rustic Sangiovese.
+Pasta with tomato will taste even better with a rustic Sangiovese.
 Chianti Classico, which is made of at least 80% Sangiovese, is a perfect pairing for pasta with tomato sauce.
-The high acidity in the wine will balance the acidity from the tomatoes as well as the fat from the olive oil and/or meat.
+The high acidity in the wine will balance the acidity from the tomatoes, as well as the fat from the olive oil and/or meat.
 A rich layer of parmesan on the pasta will make the pairing even better!

 Sangiovese pairs well with the following pasta dishes:

 Sangiovese is one of the most important grape varieties in Italy, so why not pair it with one of the most famous Italian dishes?
 In fact, pizza and Sangiovese are a match made in heaven.
-Just like with pasta, the savoury profile and high acidy of the wine balances the acid tomato sauce and fat from the cheese.
-A medium bodied red wine with fruity and earthy flavours are usually the best wines with pizza.
-Sangiovese will pair well with any pizza, but especially classic flavours like Margherita and Pepperoni.
+Just like with pasta, the savory profile and high acidy of the wine balances the acidity of the tomato sauce and the fat from the cheese.
+Medium-bodied red wines with fruity and earthy flavors are usually the best wines with pizza.
+Sangiovese will pair well with any pizza, but especially with classics like Margherita and Pepperoni.

 Tips!
 Read more about the best pizza pairings in our Wine & Pizza guide.

-Sangiovese pairs very well with many different types of meat because the high acidity in the wine will balance the fat in the meat.
-The savoury and herbaceous flavours of the wine will match the seasoning of many meat dishes.
-The delicate fruit flavours of cherry make Sangiovese the best wine with pork tenderloin and pork belly.
+Sangiovese pairs very well with different types of meat because the high acidity in the wine balances the fat in the meat.
+The savory and herbaceous flavours of the wine will also match the seasoning in many meat dishes.
+Sangiovese's delicate fruit flavors of cherry make it a wonderful pairing with pork tenderloin and pork belly.

 Tips!
-Meat dishes flavoured with herbs, mainly oregano, basil, and thyme are a lovely pairings to Sangiovese.
+Meat dishes flavored with herbs, mainly oregano, basil, and thyme are lovely pairings to Sangiovese.

 Sangiovese pairs very well with a mixed charcuterie platter.
-The herbaceous aromas of this red wine matches with savoury charcuteries.
+The herbaceous aromas of this red wine match with savory charcuteries.

 Tips!
 Sangiovese also pairs well with many cheeses.
-That makes it a great wine for a charcuterie- and board.
+That makes it a great wine for a charcuterie board.